Filibert/solutions-engineers/second_test/README.md

 Now, it is time to show your programming qualities.

-## The role

-As a Solution Engineer, one of the skills that you’ll exploit the most is the capacity of coming up with a solution (pun intended) that is reliable, scalable, secure and basically, a solution that follows typical software development principles.
-Being able to deliver a project with very little guidance is also a skill we are looking for.
-## Duration of the test

-You should be spending from 2 to 4 hours to finish this test.

 ## Description
 Being able to track the capacity that a courier has in their vehicle left at any time is crucial.
 Our Dispatcher (the brain that optimizes the delivery routes) needs this input so that it can understand if a courier has room left or not in their vehicle.